Aliases for GP1BB Gene

 GeneCards Summary for GP1BB Gene

 GP1BB (Glycoprotein Ib Platelet Beta Subunit) is a Protein Coding gene.
-Diseases associated with GP1BB include Bernard-Soulier Syndrome, Type C and Bloom Syndrome.
-Among its related pathways are Integrin alphaIIb beta3 signaling and Platelet activation, signaling and aggregation.
+Diseases associated with GP1BB include Bernard-Soulier Syndrome, Type C and Velocardiofacial Syndrome.
+Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Response to elevated platelet cytosolic Ca2+.
 GO annotations related to this gene include transmembrane signaling receptor activity.
 An important paralog of this gene is GP9.